Skip to main content

 Tracking and records

-Beyond tracking conditions and treatments, Clatri lets you record body metrics, track your menstrual cycle, document health activities, and store medical documents.
+In addition to tracking conditions and treatments, Clatri lets you record body metrics, track your menstrual cycle, document health activities, and store medical documents.

 Body metrics